 Emma Fowle

-Emma Fowle is assistant editor of Premier Christianity and editor of Voice of Hope, Premier's quarterly devotional magazine.
-Emma is a trustee for Christian festival Creation Fest and lives in Cornwall with her husband and two teenage daughters.
+Emma Fowle is deputy editor of Premier Christianity and editor of Voice of Hope, Premier's quarterly devotional magazine.
+Emma lives in Cornwall with her husband and two teenage daughters.
 She loves to read, swim in the sea, play netball and lift weights with her dad.

 - Interviews